Moses Bensusan

 Moses Bensusan (born 30 December 1968) is a Moroccan-Canadian-American real estate developer.
 He is the CEO of Liberty Grande, LLC a real estate development company and CEO/President of Logictech Construction Group, LLC, a development and general contracting company, one of the top construction companies in the South Florida area.

 Biography

 Bensusan was born in Tangier, Morocco and raised in Spain.
 He migrated to South Florida in the United States in 2007.

 Liberty Grande / Logictech

 Shortly after moving to Florida, Bensusan formed a real estate development company, Liberty Grande, LLC, in 2009.

 In 2009, Bensusan's company acquired the Logictech Construction Group, a development and general contractor.
 Logictech was later named one of the top 25 construction companies in South Florida by South Florida Business Journal in 2012.
 The group now consists of a team of design and construction professionals.
-Bensusan serves as CEO of Liberty Grande and Logictech.
+Bensusan is CEO of Liberty Grande and Logictech.